ta-data-bcn/lab-linear-regression-correlation/README.md

 ## Introduction

-In this lab, you will use Zeppelin to study the relation between two random variables in different scenarios using metrics such as correlations, covariance or linear regressions.
+In this lab, you will use Python to study the relation between two random variables in different scenarios using metrics such as correlations, covariance or linear regressions.

 ## Getting Started

-In `your-code` directory you will find a file called `main.json`.
-Import that file to Zeppelin and follow the step-by-step instructions to complete the lab.
+In `your-code` directory you will find a file called `main.ipynb`.
+Follow the step-by-step instructions to complete the lab.

 ## Deliverables

-* `main.json` including the anwers to the challenges.
+* `main.ipynb` including the anwers to the challenges.

 ## Submission